-- Applications should be turned in to Patricia Robichaux, the dean’s secretary, in 220 Polk Hall.
+- Applications should be turned in to Mrs. Patricia Robichaux, department secretary for Teacher Education, in 230 Polk Hall.
 She will pull each student’s folder, attach the application and forward the information to the student’s adviser.

 - The student’s adviser will complete the degree audit, to ensure that all requirements have been met, and update the folder as needed.

 - The adviser will then forward the application to the Department of Student Teaching if the candidate clears the audit.
 Candidates are required to follow-up with their advisers to make sure their application is completed and forwarded to the Department of Student Teaching.
 Candidates may also choose to bring their application directly to the Department of Student Teaching.
 The deadline for completed applications is Feb.
 15 to student teach in the fall and Sept.
 15 for the spring.

 - Candidates should make appointments with their adviser and have the Registration Schedule Form signed by their adviser.
 Students should keep this form.

 - Once candidates have completed all parts of PRAXIS, successfully completed their professional portfolio and completed all required course work, they may bring the completed Registration Schedule Form signed by the adviser to 219 Polk Hall to register for student teaching.

 - All candidates meet with the Director of Student Teaching to find out their placement at 8:30 a.m. on the first day of final exams.